farahaashraf/farahaashraf/README.md

-# Hi, I'm Farah :)
+# Hi, hallo and 안녕 👋 I'm Farah :)
-AI Engineer | Data Analyst
+ML Engineer | Data Analyst

 I build data-driven solutions using Machine Learning, SQL, and Power BI.
 Passionate about turning raw data into meaningful insights and building intelligent systems.

 ---

-## 👩‍💻 About Me
+## 🍀 About Me
-- 🎓 AI Graduate from Helwan University
+-  AI Graduate from Helwan University
 -  Interested in Machine Learning, Data Analysis/Science
 -  Skilled in SQL, Power BI, and data-driven decision making
 -  Currently working on Data Analysis and ML Projects